cathblatter/salad/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# salad
+# 📦 saladR

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of salad is to make the people at SALAD’s lives a little easier.
+The goal of saladR is to make the people at SALAD’s lives a little easier.

 ## Installation